 - 3.1.
-Under the Bribery Act 2010, "bribe" has a wide definition.
+Under the UK's Bribery Act 2010, "bribe" has a wide definition.
 It has a far wider remit than "cash in a brown paper envelope".
 Bribes can include corporate hospitality.
-Conduct abroad is covered by the Act, just as much as conduct in the UK. - 3.2 The basic definition of a bribe is: - an inducement or reward. - offered, promised or provided, - which is intended, to induce another person to improperly perform a role connected to business or their employment. - 3.3 It is an offence to make or receive a bribe.
+Conduct abroad is covered by the Act, just as much as conduct in the UK.

+- 3.2 The basic definition of a bribe is an inducement or reward, which is offered, promised or provided, and which is intended, to induce another person to improperly perform a role connected to business or their employment.

+- 3.3 It is an offence to make or receive a bribe.
 Penalties include an unlimited fine and up to 10 years in prison.
-Bribes made in order to secure business for the Company may cause it to commit an offence. - 3.4 The Act also introduced a corporate offence, that of failure by commercial organisations to prevent bribery.
-Hence it is vital that the principles and procedures contained within this policy are upheld by all directors, managers and employees in their internal and external dealings with customers, suppliers, contractors and other stakeholders at all levels, and that they apply the necessary degree of vigilance at all times.
+Bribes made in order to secure business for the Company may cause the Company to commit an offence.

+- 3.4 The Act introduced a new corporate offence

+failure by commercial organisations to

+prevent bribery.
+This would make OnPath

+itself guilty of a criminal offence under the

+Act.
+A good defence for OnPath against an

+allegation that it committed this criminal

+offence is that the principles and procedures

+contained within this policy are upheld

+by all OnPath People in their internal and

+external dealings with customers, suppliers,

+contractors and other stakeholders at all

+levels, and that they apply the necessary

+degree of vigilance at all times.

-3.5 Some examples of bribery are set out below:
+3.5 Some examples of bribery and corruption are set out below: